-In a significant move more than a year ago, the Indian Government has, in a bid to curb opportunistic takeovers of Indian companies as a result of COVID-19, directed that all investments from countries that share land borders with India will require prior regulatory approval.
-This change covers both direct and indirect investments and comes in the wake of recent acquisitions and exploration of investment opportunities by Chinese investors in India, scrutiny by the Indian securities regulator of Chinese ownership of portfolio investors and the introduction of stricter FDI regimes worldwide.
+In a significant move more than a year ago, the Indian Government directed that all investments from countries that share land borders with India will require prior regulatory approval.
+This change covered both direct and indirect investments and came in the wake of scrutiny by the Indian securities regulator of Chinese ownership of portfolio investors and the introduction of stricter FDI regimes worldwide.
 It may be time for the Government to consider whether the rules introduced in 2020 are justified any more in their current form.
 If not, certain modifications could be considere